Planting & Care Guide

 - Place your tree in the hole and ensure the root ball is covered by around 15cms of soil.

-- Backfill the hole around the roots, tamping with your foot as you fill the hole to remove any air gaps
+- Backfill the hole around the roots, tamping with your foot lightly as you fill the hole to remove any air gaps.

 - Apply mulch and compost to your newly transplanted tree.